raphaelmansuy/digital_palace/70 - ideas/ideas.md

 # 💡 Ideas

-- Tools to rename and reclassify a set of markdown files using AI
-	- use kebab case for file based on the first title 1
--
+## Intelligent Markdown File Management with Generative AI

+- Leverage the power of Generative AI to streamline your markdown file organization.
+Utilize advanced tools that can:

+* Automatically rename files using kebab case, cleverly derived from the first title heading (#), ensuring a consistent and readable file naming convention.
+## Vim plugin

+A Chrome extension that brings the power of Vim keyboard mappings to your browser, allowing for lightning-fast navigation and editing with intuitive keyboard shortcuts.